keboola/developers-docs/extend/common-interface/development-branches.md

 ### How do you tell component is executed in branch context?

 When [runner](/extend/docker-runner/) executes a job in a branch, it sets [`KBC_BRANCHID` environment variable](/extend/common-interface/environment/#environment-variables) to current branch id.
 This ID is unique for each branch in the whole stack.

+The fact that the component is executed in a branch is not very important for the component itself.
+It behaves the same way and all the heavy lifting is done by Keboola Connection job runner.

+The only exception is if the component interacts with storage API directly using forwarded storage token.
+In that case it needs to take the branch ID into consideration.
+Any such component is a subject of a separate component review by Keboola to ensure the implementation is correct.

 ### Input and output mapping in development branch